juniorsundarCasual/TGT/vault/volume-3.chapter-161.md

 "What?"
 Guy exclaimed in confusion at the apparent contradiction in Mast's statement.

-(Your death was coincidental, but me selecting you was not.)
+(Your death was coincidental, but my selecting you was not.)

 "Y-You chose me on purpose?
 Why?"